MocaLib2 Documentation

 if (rewarded) GiveCoins(50);

-// Error handling works with plain try/catch
+// Error handling works with plain try/catch.
+IapPurchaseException.Reason is a

 try